1998 St Albans City and District Council election

-Election result
+Election results

 The Liberal Democrats were reduced from 39 to 30 councillors, but retained a 3-seat majority on the council.
 Liberal Democrat losses included losing seats to Labour in Ashley, Cunningham and St Peters wards, while Labour also held Sopwell where Kerry Pollard had stood down after being elected Member of Parliament for St Albans at the 1997 general election.
 This took Labour to 16 seats, while the Conservatives increased to 11 seats after gaining 5 seats from the Liberal Democrats in Harpenden North, Harpenden South, Harpenden West, St Stephen and Verulam wards, with the majority in Harpenden North only being 23 votes after a recount.
 Overall turnout at the election was 36%.